-Lines of different widths and sizes representing data, that when read will determine what the scanned object is.
-Barcodes are often used to help organize and index information or prices about an object.
-Barcodes used by the U.S. postal service that helps speed the delivery of mail is another perfect example of how a barcode could be used.
-In the picture to the right, is an example of what a barcode for an address may look like.
+A barcode is a set of lines of different widths and sizes representing data, that when read help identify the scanned object.
+Barcodes are used to help organize and index information or prices about an object.
+Barcodes used by the U.S. postal service to help speed the delivery of mail is an example of how a barcode could be used.
+The picture shows a barcode for an address.

 Barcode readers and scanners

-A barcode reader or scanner, also known as a point of sale (POS) scanner is a hardware device capable of reading a barcode and printing out the details of the product or logging that product into a database.
-A perfect example of a barcode reader is a super market barcode scanner that reads and logs the price of a product.
-In the picture to the right, is an example of a Barcode reader from HP.
+A BCR (barcode reader) or scanner, also known as a POS (point of sale) scanner is a hardware input device capable of reading a barcode using a laser.
+It can also load the details of the product or log information about that product into a database.
+An example of a barcode reader is a supermarket barcode scanner that reads and logs the price of a product.
+The picture shows a barcode reader from HP (Hewlett-Packard).

-A hardware device capable of printing out adhesive barcodes that can be attached to a product.
-This helps identify the product or a company keep track of its inventory.
+A barcode printer is a hardware device capable of printing adhesive barcodes that are attached to a product to identify it and help keep track of inventory.

-Barcodes Inc. is a company dedicated to barcodes and has a wide variety of barcode products such as barcode readers, barcode printers, labels, and much more.
+Barcodes Inc. is a company dedicated to barcodes and has a wide variety of barcode products, such as barcode readers, barcode printers, labels, and more.

-Barcodes Inc also has an online generator that enables you to create your own barcodes over the Internet and a free downloadable barcode font that can be found at: http://www.barcodesinc.com/generator/
+Barcodes Inc. also has an online generator that enables you to create custom barcodes over the Internet, and a free downloadable barcode font, at the barcode generator.